JennEYoon/crafting-app/README.md

 # crafting-app

-A personal project for managing crafting supplies and for getting design ideas.
+A personal mobile app project for managing crafting supplies and for getting design ideas.
 Later, may develop social networking to sell or trade crafting supplies or handmade crafts.
 Main area: Handmade Cards.